Phone: +32 485 206 990

 The length of your therapy depends on your problem and your objective.
 TA often lends itself to fairly brief processes.
 In the end therapy is not about applying a theory, but about the individual: you and what you need at the point you are at in your life.

 There are many reasons why at different points in our lives, we choose to consult a therapist.
-You may find yourself in a life crisis; perhaps you suffer from stress or anxiety, or feel overwhelmed by your own mind.
+You may find yourself in a life crisis; perhaps you suffer from stress or feel overwhelmed by your own mind.
 You may want help to solve a specific personal problem or to make a major decision.
 You may be wanting to confront your past or to understand why you end up in the same frustrating situation over and over again.

 By reaching out to a therapist, we ask for help, often help to change.
 That does not mean that we are incapable on our own; it means asking for input and insight from a neutral outsider, who has been trained to see things more clearly than we can on our own and to help us create the life we wish for.